adobe/commerce-cif-common/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@adobe/commerce-cif-graphql.svg?label=npm%20graphql)](https://www.npmjs.com/package/@adobe/commerce-cif-graphql)

 # Commerce Integration Framework - common module for all implementations
-CIF Common module implementation contains the common actions that will be used by customers to sequence their actions and common code useful for any implementation.
+CIF REST Common module implementation contains the common actions that will be used by customers to sequence their actions and common code useful for any implementation.

 Currently one action is implemented: `src/web-action-transformer`.